webplatform/docs-wpd/Infrastructure/analysis/2013-Hardware_and_software_requirements/index.md

 While we require many servers to host our services (memcache, MySQL, NGINX, Apache, etc), we are currently using a caching layer provided by Fastly  giving us a separate CDN service and improving performance of the site.

-Our planned architecture is to use Fastly/Akamai as a caching layer in front of our server infrastructure and to have a pool of resource available by more than one hosting provider.
+Our planned architecture is to use Fastly/Akamai as a caching layer,  in front of our server infrastructure and to have a pool of resource available by more than one hosting provider.
+Other changes is about leveraging ESI ("Edge Side Include") techniques, have multiple site replication.

 == Upcoming changes ==